Skip to main content

 Contracting to Acquire Government Aircraft

-102-33.100 What are our responsibilities when contracting to purchase or lease-purchase a Federal aircraft or to award a CAS contract?
+102-33.100— What are our responsibilities when contracting to purchase or capital lease a Federal aircraft or to award a CAS contract?

 Acquiring Aircraft Parts